 Or choose instead to hire a less expensive, more junior applicant that would be able to learn how to code tests on the job?

-How to design the most effective and motivating QA roles
+How to design effective and attractive QA roles

 First, your business must decide its hiring priorities and what sort of applicant would provide the most value to the company based upon the applicant's current talents, future potential, and likely career interests.